ADVERTISEMENT

 The area these ethnic Germans settled also goes by Transylvania but don’t confuse them with the nearby Carpathian Germans.
 Their enclave swelled to some 500 settlements, including the cities Hermannstadt (now called by its Romanian name, Sibiu), Kronstadt (Brasov) and Schäßburg (Sighisoara).

 Many Transylvanian Saxons immigrated to America beginning in the 1880s, clustering around steel factories in cities such as Youngstown and Cleveland, Ohio, and Sharon and New Castle, Pennsylvania.
 All but a few thousand left after World War I, when Romania absorbed the area.
-An estimated 30,000 to 40,000 Americans are their descendants, mostly from1880s immigration.
+An estimated 30,000 to 40,000 Americans are their descendants, mostly from 1880s immigration.

 No distinct group of Germans outside Germany is as large or storied as Donauschwaben (Danubian Swabians), many of whom came from the Swabian region centered around Stuttgart, Württemberg.
-It’s important to note that the “Swabian” name is a bit of a misnomer, since others were miners and craftsmen from Styria (a province of modern-day Austria), Austrian military and civilian territorial administrators and office workers, and people from Carpathian areas and the Baden microstate of Durlach.
+It’s important to note that the “Swabian” name is a bit of a misnomer, since others were miners and craftsmen from Styria (a province of modern-day Austria), Austrian military, Austrian civilian territorial administrators and office workers, and people from Carpathian areas and the Baden microstate of Durlach.

-The first of this large group to migrate were about 15,000 to an area known as the Banat, now in southwestern Romania, between 1718 and 1737.
+The first of this large group to migrate were about 15,000 people to an area known as the Banat, now in southwestern Romania, between 1718 and 1737.
 Ottoman raids and a bout with bubonic plague killed many of these settlers.
 The second colonization wave, from 1744 to 1772, consisted of 75,000 people and resulted in German-dominated towns throughout what’s now southern Hungary, Croatia and Serbia in regions called Batschka, Sathmar and Slavonia.
-A third wave added another 60,000 colonists — including more Protestants than in previous colonization—during the 1780s.
+A third wave added another 60,000 colonists—including more Protestants than in previous colonization—during the 1780s.
 Most set out from the German city of Ulm and passed through Vienna and Budapest.

 Before World War II, nearly half a million German speakers lived in the Banat alone.
 After the war, Hungary and Serbia (then part of Yugoslavia) expelled many of them.
 Meanwhile, 100,000 Donauschwaben left Romania ahead of the Russian army; some who stayed were sent to labor camps in Ukraine and today reside around the world.